chzionland/chzionland.github.io/README.md

 ## Deployment - Method 1: Forge

+- We are using this method.

-- Too easy, nothing to say, refer to this article: [Blog Web Site (Deployment)](https://www.sheldonl.com/2020/08/27/00.md)
+- Too easy, nothing to say, refer to this article: [Blog Website (Deployment)](https://www.sheldonl.com/2020/08/27/00.md)

 ## Deployment - Method 2: Manually